👋 Hey, Web Devs

 Asynchronous JavaScript allows us to write UIs and apps with non-blocking interactivity.
 At the same time, potentially long-running processes run in the background, which helps us defer behavior until those processes have been completed.
 Promises are the primary way of dealing with asynchronous processes and the information carried.

-Arrays have developed as of ES6 and now provide rich means of manipulating data and information streams.
+and now provide rich means of manipulating data and information streams.
 Read more about the functions of Arrays in JavaScript.

 Things to Read Twice (or more)